State of Mind (Holly Valance song)

 "State of Mind" is a song by Australian singer and actress Holly Valance, from her second studio album, State of Mind (2003).
 It was released on 20 October 2003 as the only single from the album, peaking at number 14 on the Australian Singles Chart.
 The song became her third top-10 single in the United Kingdom, peaking at number eight and spending a total of 10 weeks in the top 100.
-It was Valance's last single release.

 Background

 When talking about her change of musical direction, Valance said "It's kind of different cos at the time I was listening to rock, I was listening to dance and lots of electro and I loved them all equally.
 I thought what would happen if we put them all in a pot and see what happens.
 And the people I was working with at the time really like that idea.
 So everyone was working on the same level with the same goals in mind.
 What we wanted to get out of it was a bit darker, a bit harder.
 It's a very kind of upbeat record and that's what I like to do."